welcome to the mayan ruins website .

-Uaxactun, “Eight Stones”, is an important Middle Pre Classic (800-300 B.C.) site located north of the city/state of Tikal.
+Uaxactun, “Eight Stones”, is an important Middle Pre-Classic (800-300 B.C.) archaeological zone located north of the city/state of Tikal.
 This was one of the earliest sites to be professionally investigated and reported on.
 Much of the archaeological terminology regarding the Maya World was first introduced at this site.
 Its ancient name may have been Si’aan K’aan, “Born in Heaven”.

 Astronomical complexes were first identified at Uaxactun, and are identified throughout Mesoamerica as “E Groups”.
 The formal placement of these structures allowed the Maya to observe astronomical events such as the solstices and equinoxes, which in turn help to determine agricultural, seasonal, and ritual events.

 There is a modern village and an old airstrip that are located among the ruins.
 The air strip divides the site into eastern and western sectors, and the whole site consists of 6 main groups.

 Uaxactun is located deep in the Peten tropical rain forest within the Maya Biosphere Reserve.
 It is most easily reached by flying into Flores, an island city in Lake Peten Itza.
 From there it is about 40 miles/64 km to Tikal, and then another 13 miles/20kms to the site.
 Modern Flores, ancient Tayasal, was the last independent Maya Kingdom to hold out against the Spanish onslaught which finally fell in 1697.Travel to the site can also be made by road west from Belize, or north from Guatemala City.

 ENTRANCE FEE: U.S. $20/ 150Q for entrance into Tikal National Park

 GUIDES: Can be obtained at Flores and Tikal

 ON-SITE MUSEUM: There is a small museum in the adjoining village of the same name